uu-sml/sml-book-page/index.md

 When we developed the course [Statistical Machine Learning](http://www.it.uu.se/edu/course/homepage/sml/) for engineering students at Uppsala University, we found no appropriate textbook, so we ended up writing our own.
 It was published by Cambridge University Press in 2022, and you can [order printed books from them](https://www.cambridge.org/highereducation/books/machine-learning/30AC30764CCF1ACBF86188BECD1B00AE) or through most bookstores.

+**We are currently working on a 2nd edition and appreciate all feedback we receive!**

 ![Book cover](cover_small.png)

 Andreas Lindholm,